kuehni-dev/java-iterative-prompt-testgen/README.md

 - Run it without sudo: `./configure-arch`

 > [!Important]
-> Do not run `./configure-arch` on your development machine as it will install packages and re-configures the system.
+> Do not run `./configure-arch` on your development machine as it will install packages and re-configure the system.

 This script will install requirements, like java, git, and podman using `pacman`.
 This requires sudo privileges.